taigaio/taiga-contrib-slack/README.md

   pip install taiga-contrib-slack
 ```

-Modify your `settings/local.py` and include the line:
+Modify in `taiga-back` your `settings/local.py` and include the line:

 ```python
   INSTALLED_APPS += ["taiga_contrib_slack"]